Welcome to the info hub for parents and carers of students in ethics class.

 - what different ideas did you hear?

-- did anyone give a reason or point of view that you hadn’t though of?
+- did anyone give a reason or point of view that you hadn’t thought of?

 - did anyone change their mind?